About Joyce Philip Counselling

 I have lived and worked in the Grampian region all my life.
 I would be considered a 'local quine' and take great pride in that.

-In 2006 I began my counselling journey and completed modules one and two of the Counselling skills course ran by Aberdeen University, Department of Life-long learning.
-Having had a taste of what Person Centred Counselling was about, I applied and was accepted to Aberdeen University to do the Post Graduate Diploma in Person Centred Approach to Counselling, qualifying with the Diploma in 2009.
+In 2006 I started a new chapter training as a counsellor, qualifying with a Post Graduate Diploma in Person Centred Approach to Counselling in 2009 from Aberdeen University.
 Subsequently I qualified in 2014 with a Certificate in Person-Centred Counselling Supervision with Aberdeen University.
 In June 2014 I completed a Certificate in Group Supervision with The Centre for Supervision and Team Development (CSTD).
-I am now included on the Approved Supervisors List at Aberdeen University, offering supervision to Counsellors in training.

 As a member of BACP (British Association of Counselling and Psychotherapy), I abide by their ethics and code of practice.

 As of 16 March 2012 I have been granted the status of

 This status assures the general public that I have achieved a substantial level of